 Depending on your printer you may have the options for either auto duplex printing or manual duplex printing.
-As you can imagine, the automatic version is much simpler to use and doesn’t require any additional effort once set up, whereas manual duplex printing does require a bit of additional work although can be worthwhile for the cost savings.
+As you can imagine, the automatic version is much simpler to use and doesn’t require any additional effort once set up, whereas manual duplex printing does require a bit of additional work by turning the page over yourself, although can be worthwhile for the cost savings.

 Automatic Duplex Printing

 As the name suggests, printers with an option for auto duplex printing will allow you to simply click on ‘print’ and for all of your documents to print out double sided by default.
 Depending on your printer, it will either be possible to setup auto duplex printing from the printer settings via the computer or from the printer settings via the menu screen on the actual printer.
 Below shows how to set up automatic duplex printing using both methods.
 As mentioned previously, this will likely differ slightly for your specific make/model of printer but it should help guide you through the process and point you in the right direction.

 Setting up Auto Duplex Printing from the Printer’s Menu Screen

 On your printer menu you should find a section that allows you to either edit the Eco settings or the general settings as can be seen in the image below;

 Within one of these menus you will find the settings that will allow you to edit the defaults for double sided printing;

 Generally these settings are turned off by default as can be seen above, so by simply changing all of the different settings available this will mean that your printer will now be set up in automatic duplex mode so that all of the documents you send to the printer will print double sided by default;